olewsaa/amateur-radio/pat-doc/config.json.md

 	"item" : "value"
 }
 ```
 Notice no comma after the last line.
+Programs that read json are not forgiving and
+pat is no expection.
+Any error will cause pat to abort.

 There are many pages that provide [tutorials](https://www.w3schools.com/js/js_json_intro.asp).